RUN TO THE HILLSIDE — HILLSIDE VILLAGE

 GETTING THERE AND AROUND

 The small neighborhood is served well by public transit, including the DASH El Sereno/City Terrace line and Metro‘s 76, 251/252, and 256 lines.
-Although Walkscore has separate date for neighboring University Hills, they lump Hillside Village in with the rest of El Sereno, to which they only give a walk score of 53.
+Although Walkscore has a separate entry for neighboring University Hills, they lump Hillside Village in with the rest of El Sereno, to which they only give a walk score of 53.
 Their transit score for the neighborhood is 41 and the bike score is 39.
-Nowhere within Hillside Village is more than half a kilometer from a bus line and although there might not be many bike lines, it’s all quite easily biked and only Eastern Avenue, Soto Street, and Valley Boulevard see any significant automobile traffic.
+Nowhere within Hillside Village is more than half a kilometer from a bus line and although there might not be many bike lanes, it’s all quite easily biked and only Eastern Avenue, Soto Street, and Valley Boulevard see any significant automobile traffic.
 I suppose though that due to the limited number of businesses one might have to leave the neighborhood to accomplish many errands.